 The trailhead to the Lam Watah Historic Trail is located at the parking lot on Kahle Drive.

-Here is a Google map to assist you in finding the parking lot and trailhead to the Lam Watah Historic Trail at Rabe Meadows.
+Here’s a map to assist you in finding the parking lot and trailhead to the Lam Watah Historic Trail at Rabe Meadows.

 The Lam Watah Historic Trail isn’t hard-core by any means nor is it a secret Tahoe trail only known by a select few, but don’t let that discourage you from visiting Rabe Meadows.
 In addition to its free parking, flat terrain, short distance, and easy access to Lake Tahoe, the diverse area provides a habitat for a variety of birds.
 Also, this is a great place from which to watch the sunset.
 Just be sure you hustle back to your vehicle after the sunset because Rabe Meadows is day-use only (i.e. sunup to sundown).